python-desert/desert/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-marshmallow-attrs could always use more documentation, whether as part of the official marshmallow-attrs docs, in docstrings, or even on the web in blog posts, articles, and such.
+desert could always use more documentation, whether as part of the official desert docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/adamboche/marshmallow-attrs/issues.
+The best way to send feedback is to file an issue at https://github.com/adamboche/desert/issues.

 If you are proposing a feature: